tekstrom11/CS5008Labs/Module12/README.md

 For object oriented languages such as Java, those are built into the objects themselves to determine their hash.

 > Discussion:
 > Discuss a hashmap design.
 See if you can explain to each other how it is designed, and why it is effectively $O(1)$.
+> *This is where load factor comes into play.If there are no collisions, then we are definitely at $O(1).
+As long as our load factor is beneath around 0.75, our average operations will still be close to $O(1)$ -> $O(1) + O(0.75) = O(1)$*
 > Can you also generate a case where access/insert/delete are $O(n)$?
+> Yes, if attempt to store all of our information to the same bucket - everything collides and we have one long chain with every other bucket being empty.
+Load factor would have to be very high!

 ## Leet Code Practice
 Take time practicing some of the past modules leet code.
 While you may not have time for everyone to do this, have a couple people practice "live coding".
 Live coding is a skill in interviews were you are asked to describe code **while** you are writing it.
 It can be a challenging skill, and it takes practice.
 I recommend that you setup a rotation of people to practice this skill within your team, ideally a couple every week.
 The other teams members can offer support, and then do a code review after a solution is generated.
 Discuss pros/cons of the leet code solution as well as other potential ways to solve the problem.